 Scratch reflex is a response to activation of sensory neurons whose peripheral terminals are located on the surface of the body.
-During a scratch reflex, a nearby limb reaches toward and rubs against the site on the body surface that has been stimulated.
+During this reflex, a nearby limb reaches toward and rubs against the site on the body surface that has been stimulated.

 Rubbing the skin in response to itching is a type of scratch reflex.